NavAbility/NavAbilitySDK.py/docs/blobs.md

 # Data `BlobEntry=>Blob`

-Many `BlobEntry`s from various location can all reference the same large and heavy binary data `Blob`.
-Furthermore, this system allows a distributed usage over a large networked system.
+Many `BlobEntry`s from various nodes in the graph can reference the `Blob`.
+A blob is simply just binary data that is uniquely identified through a uuid.
+This approach allows for distributed usage over a large networked system including limited connectivity situations.

 :::{tip}
-`Blob`s are separate from `BlobEntry`s.
-Various nodes on the graph can have any number of `BlobEntry`s (including duplicates), but the user does not necessary have the need to pull the bandwidth heavy blobs across all parts of the system network.
+`BlobEntry`s and `Blob`s are separate separate by related objects.
+Various nodes on the graph can have any number of `BlobEntry`s (except for duplicate `blobentry.labels`).
+A user more likely to work the `BlobEntry`s, and only pull bandwidth heavy binary `Blob`s to differemt parts of the system network when needed.
+Similarly, these data blobs can be readily cached across the network, since blobs are immutable.
 :::

 ## What is a `BlobEntry`

-Additional (large) data attached to variables exist in a few different ways.
-The primary method for storing additional large data as a `Blob`, however, a blob just "barcoded" binary blob.  we use `BlobEntry`s to organize, find, share, distribute, make available and useful across the divergent network how a `Blob` is associated with the graph.

-A blob entry is small about of structed data that holds reference information to find an actual binary blob which is possibly a massive amount of data.
+A blob entry is a small amount of structed data that holds reference information to find an actual binary blob which is possibly a massive amount of data.  `BlobEntry`s are plentiful, lightweight, and allow users to more easily organize, find, share, distribute, the contextual information about a data blob over a divergent network how a `Blob` is associated with the graph.
+The primary method for storing additional large data as a `Blob`, however, a blob just "barcoded" binary blob of data with little context or meaning.

 ### Listing BlobEntries on a Node